 Your brochure can be a powerful tool for selling services at multiple points in your marketing funnel.
 If you’ve had the chance to conduct a consultation call with a lead, you can personalize the brochure to their individual needs.
 Seeing a custom brochure will show the client how valuable it is to be working with you.

 For any leads, your brochure can also be a powerful tool for social proof.
 Include testimonials so your clients know they’ll feel secure working with you.
 Client examples will also showcase your value so leads understand what’s behind your pricing strategy.
-To get the most out of your brochure, add a link to your HoneyBook scheduling tool to move clients forward if they’d like more information.
+To get the most out of your brochure, add a link to your HoneyBook online meeting scheduler to move clients forward if they’d like more information.

 It’s Okay to Negotiate